 Filing bankruptcy is one way you can reduce or even eliminate your debt.
-Bankruptcy is an act governed by a law that allows United States citizens to get out of debt.
+In case you did not know, bankruptcy is an act which governs a law that allows U.S. citizens to get out of debt.

-The first, Chapter 7, is most beneficial to individuals or families with high amounts of unsecured debt (credit cards, medical bills) and low amounts of assets (paid in full homes or vehicles).
+- Chapter 7 – This type of bankruptcy most beneficial to individuals or families with high amounts of unsecured debt (credit cards, medical bills).
+This also covers low amounts of assets (paid in full homes or vehicles).
 Chapter 7 can eliminate most types of unsecured debt and give the debtor a fresh start.

-On the other hand, a Chapter 13 bankruptcy involves a 3-5 year repayment plan in which the court allows the debtor to pay back a percentage of their overall unsecured debt.
-This type of personal bankruptcy is best for individuals or families with high incomes.
+- Chapter 13 – This type of bankruptcy involves a 3-5 year repayment plan.
+With Chapter 13, the court allows the debtor to pay back a percentage of their overall unsecured debt.
+This type of personal bankruptcy is best for individuals or families with high sources of income.

 2. Debt Settlement

-Before the negotiations begin there is typically a period where the debtor is asked to deposit money into a new savings account set up for the sole purpose of achieving the debt settlement.
-Many debt settlement companies do not require payment until the settlement is complete.
+Before the debt negotiations begin, there is typically a period where the debtor asks the client to deposit money into a new savings account.
+The new account is exclusively for loan consolidation purposes only.
+Many debt settlements or loan consolidation companies do not require payment until the process is complete.

 This is an up and coming form of debt relief that many are finding to be effective.
-The purpose of a debt settlement program is to negotiate the debtor’s account balances to a lower amount in an effort to eventually ‘settle’ the account altogether.
+The purpose of a debt settlement or loan consolidation program is to negotiate the debtor’s account balances.
+The debt negotiator’s job is to lower the amount in an effort to eventually ‘settle’ the account altogether.

-The main difference in debt settlement and bankruptcy is that the lenders are not obligated to agree to any sort of reduction in a settlement program, but a bankruptcy is a court ordered.
+The main difference in debt settlement and bankruptcy is that the lenders are not obliged to agree to any sort of reduction in a settlement program, but the court orders a bankruptcy nonetheless.

 3. Credit Counseling

-This may be the lesser known of the three options listed in this blog, but it is still effective for treating some debt situations.
+This may be the lesser known of the three options on how to handle debt.
+Nevertheless, it is still effective for treating some debt situations.

 In a credit counseling program, the debtor pays a financial advisor to evaluate their situation for them.
-In many cases, these advisors have worked in finance for 20+ years and just enjoy helping people budget.
+These advisors have decades of experience in the Financing industry and just enjoy helping people use their money wisely.